Topics > Animals and plants > Moving native animals

 Before preparing your translocation plan, contact us by email on translocation@sa.gov.au to discuss your proposal and request a translocation plan template.

-Alternative translocation plan formats may be accepted, but the information provided must satisfy the requirements outlined above.
+Alternative translocation plan formats may be accepted, but the information provided must satisfy the requirements outlined in the translocation plan template.

 Permits and licences